 Moody’s downgrade of Russia’s government bond rating to Ba1 is driven by the following factors:

 - The continuing crisis in Ukraine and the recent oil price and exchange rate shocks will further undermine Russia’s economic strength and medium-term growth prospects, despite the fiscal and monetary policy responses;

 - The government’s financial strength will diminish materially as a result of fiscal pressures and the continued erosion of Russia’s foreign exchange (FX) reserves in light of ongoing capital outflows and restricted access to international capital markets;

 - The risk is rising, although still very low, that the international response to the military conflict in Ukraine triggers a decision by the Russian authorities that directly or indirectly undermines timely payments on external debt service.

-Fitch Ratings has downgraded Italy’s Long-term foreign and local currency Issuer Default Ratings (IDR) to ‘BBB+’ from ‘A-’.
-The Outlook on the Long-term IDRs is Negative.
-Fitch has simultaneously affirmed the Short-term foreign currency IDR at ‘F2′ and the common eurozone Country Ceiling for Italy at ‘AAA’.
+Fitch Ratings has downgraded Austria’s Long-term foreign and local currency Issuer Default Ratings (IDR) to ‘AA+’ from ‘AAA’.
+The Outlooks are Stable.
+The issue ratings on Austria’s unsecured foreign and local currency bonds have been downgraded to ‘AA+’ from ‘AAA’.
+Fitch has affirmed the Short-term foreign currency IDR at ‘F1+’ and Country Ceiling at ‘AAA’.